19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Offer or invitation in respect of international debentures

-278\.—(1) Subdivisions (2) and (3) of this Division shall not apply to an offer or invitation in respect of debentures, or units of debentures, by a body incorporated in a country outside Singapore where the offer or invitation is made by the holder of a capital markets services licence to deal in securities or an exempt person under section 99(1)(a) or (b), to such institutional, professional or business investors as the Authority may, by order in theGazette, specify, being persons or bodies that appear to the Authority to have sufficient expertise to understand any risk involved in buying or selling those debentures, or units of debentures (whether as principal or agent) and the offer or invitation complies with the conditions set forth in subsection (2).
+278\.—(1) Subdivisions (2) and (3) of this Division shall not apply to an offer or invitation in respect of debentures, or units of debentures, by a body incorporated in a country outside Singapore where the offer or invitation —

+(a) is made by the holder of a capital markets services licence to deal in securities or an exempt person under section 99(1)(a) or (b), to such institutional, professional or business investors as the Authority may, by order in theGazette, specify, being persons or bodies that appear to the Authority to have sufficient expertise to understand any risk involved in buying or selling those debentures, or units of debentures (whether as principal or agent); and

+(b) complies with the conditions specified in subsection (2).

-(2) The conditions referred to in subsection (1) are that —
+(2) The conditions referred to in subsection (1)(b) are that —

 (a) the debentures, or units of debentures, are denominated in a currency, other than the Singapore dollar, and each debenture, or each unit of debenture, has a face value of at least US$5,000 or its equivalent in another currency; and